Birmingham–Jefferson Convention Complex: Other facilities

 The complex contains 64 meeting rooms totaling 100000 sqft of meeting space, including a 16000 sqft ballroom that can seat up to 1,200 for banquets.
 The ten-story Medical Forum, with meeting space, a 275-seat theater, classrooms, conference space, and offices, is also located here.
 The adjacent 838-room Sheraton Birmingham Hotel provides a large ballroom and other convention and meeting facilities nearby.
-The Sheraton also housed the COGIC AIM Convention Youth Services in 2012.
-In 2022, billiards will be held at the Sheraton during the 2022 World Games.
-The 294-room Westin Birmingham Hotel within the Uptown entertainment district provides more than 7,000 square feet of flexible meeting space and an additional 2,500 square feet of pre-function space.
+The 294-room Westin Birmingham Hotel within the Uptown Entertainment District provides more than 7,000 square feet of flexible meeting space and an additional 2,500 square feet of pre-function space.